jackj770/wsu-ece-benchequipment-interface/README.md

 Gathering data from benchtop equipment can be a very tedious task, especially with any real precision or resolution.
 For example, gathering frequency response data is painful when gathering more than a few data points over a few frequency steps.
 This toolset aims to make all these tasks easier by automating the process using standard benchtop equipment commands and PyVISA.

+## How To Use

+This Python Library is setup in two portions:
+ - Keysight Interface API
+ - Toolset GUI

+### Keysight Interface API

+The API is used for implementing commands in your own Python code.
+After the object has been instantiated you can call simple functions that will automate tasks typically done by hand or on the oscilloscope

+### Toolset GUI

+The GUI is a visual wrapper for the API and let's you control the arbitrary waveform generator and oscilloscope.

+Currently in the GUI you can:
+ - Connect to the equipment
+ - Set specific frequencies on the wavefrom generator
+ - Run a frequnecy reponse test

 ## Acknowledgements

  - [PyVISA](https://github.com/pyvisa/pyvisa)